Surgical Technologist Education Resource Center

 Surgical Technologist Certification

-Find out more about becoming a certified surgical technologist.
+Find out more about earning your professional certification and becoming a certified surgical technologist.

 Surgical Technician or Assistant?

 Surgical technicians and surgical assistants may be more different than you think.
-Read our comparison on both careers and learn the differences, from certification to job duties.
+Read our comparison on both careers and learn the differences, from certification to salary to needed degree and job duties.